Be an Organizer!

 We are excited that folks want to organize Chunky Dunks in their own cities, states and countries!

-IMPORTANT NOTE: We’re happy for you to use the name Chunky Dunk for your body-positive swim.
-It is our sincere hope that if you choose to use the name, you will also incorporate our learned-from-experience guidelines.
-We’ve spent a lot of time thinking about what the Chunky Dunk is and should be, its mission and its politics, and it would mean a lot to us if folks who choose to share the name also share our vision and commitment.
+We’re totally happy for you to use the name Chunky Dunk for your body-positive swim.
+It is our sincere hope that you will also incorporate our learned-from-experience guidelines.
+We’ve spent a lot of time thinking about what the Chunky Dunk is and should be, its mission and its politics, and we hope you’ll share our vision and commitment.

 Resources: We will gladly help you find an appropriate pool in your area, add your event to our Where page, add your bio to the Who page, and even add your events to our mailing list, calendar and facebook feed to help you promote your event!
 Also, check out our Organizer Resources page where we’ve laid out all we’ve learned in the last decade!